Sydney Peace Foundation medals and awards

-In its fourteen year history, the Sydney Peace Foundation has awarded its Gold Medal on only four occassions.
+In its fourteen year history, the Sydney Peace Foundation has awarded its Gold Medal on only five occassions.

 The Sydney Peace Foundation has awarded its Gold Medal for peace with justice to WikiLeaks co-founder Julian Assange.
 The citation reads, 'For exceptional courage and initiative in pursuit of human rights'.

 The Director of the Sydney Peace Foundation, Professor Stuart Rees, has stated 'Assange's work is in the Tom Paine Rights of Man and Daniel Ellsberg Pentagon Papers tradition- challenging the old order of power in politics and in journalism.

 Assange has championed people's right to know and has challenged the centuries old tradition that governments are entitled to keep the public in a state of ignorance.
 In the Paine, Ellsberg and Assange cases, those in power moved quickly to silence their critics even by perverting the course of justice'.

 The Sydney Peace Foundation Gold Medal was awarded to Julian Assange at a ceremony in mid 2011.

 Sydney Peace Foundation Executive Committe member Marie Whybourne presented an SPF Medal Daisaku Ikeda, the Japanese Buddhist philosopher, educator, writer and peace activist (seen here with Foundation Directory Professor Stuart Rees).